 Q: Is it okay not to have baseboards?

 A: Baseboards are not a necessity.
-However, when putting the longevity of the wall into consideration, it is important to use baseboards.
-Not only that, but they also beautify the home.
+However, when taking the longevity of the wall into consideration, it is important to use baseboards.
+Besides this purpose, they also beautify the home.

 Q: What do I need to know about baseboard heaters?